OpenEvalProject/evals/manuscripts/elife-45393/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/45393/elife-45393-fig1-v1.jpg)

-**Figure 1.:** S. epidermidis RP62a.(A) The type III-A CRISPR-Cas system in S. epidermidis (known as CRISPR-Cas10) encodes three spacers (colored squares), four repeats (white squares) and nine CRISPR-associated (cas and csm) genes.
+**Figure 1.:** (A) The type III-A CRISPR-Cas system in S. epidermidis (known as CRISPR-Cas10) encodes three spacers (colored squares), four repeats (white squares) and nine CRISPR-associated (cas and csm) genes.
 (B) During crRNA biogenesis, the repeat-spacer array is transcribed into a precursor crRNA, which is subsequently processed in two steps.
 First, the Cas6 endoribonuclease cleaves within repeat sequences to yield intermediate crRNAs that are ~71 nucleotides in length.
 These intermediates are then subjected to a second maturation step in which their 3’-ends are trimmed to generate mature crRNAs that range from 31 to 43 nucleotides in length.
 Mature crRNAs combine with Cas10, Csm2, Csm3, Csm4, and Csm5 to form the Cas10-Csm complex.
 (C) Interference is triggered when the Cas10-Csm complex binds foreign transcripts that bear complementarity to the crRNA.
 During interference, invading DNA and RNA are destroyed--while RNA is shredded by each Csm3 subunit in the complex, the DNA coding strand is cleaved by Cas10.
 An accessory nuclease, Csm6, also participates in the immune response by degrading invader-derived transcripts.
 Filled triangles indicate cleavage events catalyzed by CRISPR-associated proteins, and open triangles indicate cleavage events catalyzed by non-Cas nucleases.
 RNAP, RNA polymerase.

 The robust protection conferred by type III CRISPR-Cas systems motivated us to pose the question: Do these systems conspire with other cellular pathways to ensure a successful defense?
 Indeed, our previous work showed that the Cas10-Csm complex, when expressed in its native S. epidermidis host, co-purifies with several cellular nucleases in trace amounts (Walker et al., 2017).
 Furthermore, in a reconstituted system, Csm5 can bind and stimulate one of these nucleases, PNPase (polynucleotide phosphorylase), a highly-conserved enzyme that is responsible for the processing and degradation of cellular RNAs in bacteria and eukaryotes (Cameron et al., 2018).
 This observation lead us to propose a model wherein PNPase and other non-Cas nucleases are likely responsible for crRNA maturation (Walker et al., 2017).
 However, the extent to which the success of CRISPR-Cas10 defense relies upon the activities of these non-Cas nucleases remains unknown.